LESSEN-Project/AP-Bots/README.md

 ## Improving RAG for Personalization with Author Features and Contrastive Examples

-This section provides information for the corresponding paper.

 **Abstract**

 _Personalization with retrieval-augmented generation (RAG) often fails to capture the fine-grained features of authors, making it hard to identify their unique traits.
 To enrich the RAG context, we propose providing Large Language Models with author-specific features, such as the average sentiment polarity and frequently used words, in addition to past samples from the author’s profile.
 We introduce a new feature called Contrastive Examples, which retrieves documents from other authors to highlight what distinguishes a particular author.
 Our experiments show that adding a couple of sentences about which named entities, dependency patterns, and words a person uses frequently significantly improves personalized text generation.
 Combining features with contrastive examples boosts the performance further, achieving a relative 15% improvement over baseline RAG while outperforming the benchmarks.
 Our results show the value of fine-grained features for better personalization, while opening a new research dimension to include contrastive examples as a complement with RAG._